Searching The Environs Of Damascus For Abel's Tomb

 Confused, he carried the body on his shoulders and walked back and forth for 40 days until he reached Jabal al-Arba’an (Mountain of the Forty), overlooking Damascus.
 Stopping to rest he saw two birds fight until one was killed.
 The victorious one then scratched a hole in the ground and covered the dead bird.

 A guide relating to me the story ended it by saying, “Taking as an example what he had seen, Cain dug a hole and buried his brother then, grieving, lay by the grave until he died.
 “Today, there are two graves alongside each other, which are said to be those of Cain and Abel atop Jabal al-Arba’an.
-To see them, visitors after parking their autos below, must labour up many steps – a task which should only be attempted by the physically fit.
+To see them, visitors after parking their autos below must labor up many steps – a task which should only be attempted by the physically fit.

 Nabi Habeel Mosque: Tomb of Abel son of Adam and Eve, Syria

 To me, the first story seemed to be the most logical and I decided to make a journey to see the tomb.
 I hailed a taxi and asked the driver if he knew the whereabouts of Abel’s grave near the Zabadani.
 “Of course.”
-He did not hesitate, “I want 1,000 liras (about $21.
-U.S.) to make the trip.”
+He did not hesitate, “I want 1,000 liras (about $21the U.S.) to make the trip.”
 After some bargaining, we agreed to a price of 800 liras.

 The hot Damascus sun was scorching as my daughter and myself began our journey to the tomb of what to many people is the resting place of the first murdered man in history.
 As our taxi made its way out of the expanding capital of Syria crawling up the slopes of Mount Qasioun (Jabal Qāsiyūn), we could see new apartment buildings going up everywhere.
 Soon we were in a narrow green valley filled with orchards, driving by a river that winds its way between barren cliffs.
-These threw their shadows of bewildering colours on the valley below with its ancient villages, encompassed by modern galloping construction and newly planted trees.
+These threw their shadows of bewildering colors on the valley below with its ancient villages, encompassed by modern galloping construction and newly planted trees.

 Seeing a sign indicating Beirut, I asked the driver if he was sure where we were going.
 I had read that at the Beirut-Zabadani crossroad one takes a side road to Abel’s tomb.
 The boastful driver haughtily replied, “I know every place around Damascus.”
 Having had experiences with macho types before, I was leery but kept quiet, thinking he must know the best route.

 As we drove on and on, I became edgy asking again and again, “Are you sure you know the route”?
 Making our way through the orchard-filled Zabadani plains toward the mountain top resort of Bludan, his answers became weaker and less reassuring.
-After much insistence he stopped and asked a roadside farmer about the road to the tomb.
+After much insistence, he stopped and asked a roadside farmer about the road to the tomb.
 “You are a long way past”, the old man pointed back, “Take the road to the left at the Beirut turn.